Services Websites Apps AI Automation Data & Dashboards Consulting Ventures About Contact Book a call

 No disappearing act

-After launch, I'm still on email.
-Same address, same person.
+After launch, we're still on email.
+Same address.
 Bugs, tweaks, next thing on your list.

 No invented urgency

 Projects ship when they're ready.
-I'd rather delay a week than push broken code to production.
+We'd rather delay a week than push broken code to production.

 The short answers.
 Longer ones on the services page.

 Two things under one roof.
-I do client work — websites, apps, AI, automation.
-And I build my own products, starting with Rec Soccer.
-The ventures teach me things the client work benefits from, and vice versa.
+We do client work — websites, apps, AI tools, and automation for small businesses.
+And we build our own products too, starting with Rec Soccer.
+Building and running our own software teaches us things every client project benefits from, and seeing what real small-business problems look like keeps our products useful.
 That's the whole pitch.

 Happy to talk.
-I'm selective about what I take on, but if you've got a product idea, a complementary skillset, or a thesis about where this goes next, drop me a line through the contact page.
+We're selective about what we say yes to, but if you've got a product idea you're thinking about, a complementary skillset, or just thoughts on where this should go next, drop us a line through the contact page.
+A short email beats a long pitch deck — we'll reply either way.

-Usually, yes — but I only take on a small number at a time, so the honest answer depends on the week.
-Easiest way to find out is the 20-minute call.
-If I'm booked out, I'll tell you up front and give you a start date or point you to someone else.
+Usually, yes — though we only take on a small number of projects at a time, so the honest answer depends on the week.
+Easiest way to find out is to book that quick 20-minute call.
+If we're booked out for the moment, we'll tell you up front on the call and give you a real start date you can plan around — not a vague "maybe" or a queue position.
+The whole point of working with Attuned Ventures is the work itself, so it's worth waiting a few weeks for the right hands on it.

 A note, from me — to you